aspnetboilerplate/aspnetboilerplate/doc/WebSite/Plugin.md

 ### Introduction

-In this tutorial, a plugin example will be developed to learn how to crate a plugin and use it in an application.
-This plugin that named `DatabaseMaintainer` will remove audit logs in a period.
+In this tutorial, a plugin example will be developed to learn how to create a plugin and use it in an application.
+This plugin that is named `DatabaseMaintainer` will remove audit logs in a given period.

 ### Create a Plugin